-Thank you for fund-racing for Mile in My Shoes!
+Thank you for FundRacing for Mile in My Shoes (MiMS)!
 If you've done this before, you may have a plan for reaching your goal.
-But whatever your fundraising experience, we've got your back.
-Check out our ideas for fueling the funds as your run for MiMS.
+But whatever your fundraising experience—especially if you’re a newbie—we've got your back.
+Bookmark this toolkit and use it to fuel your FundRacing from now until race day!

 Kickstart your campaign

 First things first…Set up your CrowdRise FundRacing page (if you haven’t already):

 Follow this link to find MiMS on CrowdRise, and scroll to the bottom to choose your race (if you are running the City of Lakes, Downtown Run Around, or Drumstick Dash).

 Once there, click the JOIN button and you'll instantly have your own fundraising page!
 (If you’re running a race other than the three above and want help setting up your FundRacing page, please reach out to firstname.lastname@example.org.)

 Next up, personalize your page.
 Add a profile photo, then share your story.
 People are more likely to donate if they feel a personal connection to you and to the cause.
 A couple prompts:

 Why are you choosing to FundRace for MiMS?
 If you're a Run Mentor, what has volunteering with MiMS meant to you?
 Our Resident Member profiles are also great material for sharing MiMS' impact.

 It helps to give people a sense of how their donation makes a difference.
 A couple quick examples: $25 covers a Resident Member's entry fee for an upcoming race, and $50 buys a pair of shoes for a new Resident Member runner.

 Questions about setting up your page, including links to existing MiMS FundRacing page examples?
 Email our FundRacing Coordinator: email@example.com.